Motu M4 review

 Duplex 48000 Hz, output latency 8 ms Frames/Period: 128 Periods/Buffer: 3 Duplex 96000 Hz, output latency 4 ms Frames/Period: 64 Periods/Buffer: 6 Playback 44100 Hz, output latency 2.9 ms Frames/Period: 32 Periods/Buffer: 4

-At the moment I'm also possibly experiencing USB port going to sleep after some time, but the
+2020-03-31 note: At first I thought my USB port was going to sleep after some time, but the

 How does it sound?